George F. Baker Jr. Houses: No. 75 shuttered

-75 East 93rd Street (1941-present)
+75 East 93rd Street (1941–present)

 No. 75 East 93rd Street sat vacant during the war years and for thirteen postwar years, during which time the Baker family limited their occupancy of the property to Nos.
 67 and 69.
 In 1958, Edith Baker sold the Main House, the north annex and the ballroom wing.
 (Before doing so, she donated two antique chandeliers from the ballroom, each with about eighty rock crystal prisms, for use in the White House.)
-The house's new owners, the Russian Orthodox Church Outside of Russia, converted the four-story main house to administrative offices of the church's Synod of Bishops, converted the three-story north annex to a school, and converted the two-story ballroom wing to the Synodal Cathedral, adding a processional staircase leading down to the courtyard, and a new gate leading out to 93rd Street.
+The house's new owners, the Russian Orthodox Church Outside of Russia, converted the four-story main house to administrative offices of the church's Synod of Bishops, converted the three-story north annex to a school, and converted the two-story ballroom wing to the Synodal Cathedral, adding a processional staircase leading down to the garden, through a new gate out to 93rd Street.

 After a public hearing on November 10, 1966, the Landmarks Preservation Commission voted on January 14, 1969 to designate 75 East 93rd Street a landmark, declaring it to be "an outstanding example of a modified Federal style...one of the finest works in New York City, by the architects, Delano and Aldrich."

-In 1997, the building's owner, with the approval of the Landmarks Commission, restored the building's windows and replaced the slate mansard roof and copper dormers to match the original.
+In 1997, with the approval of the Landmarks Preservation Commission, the building's owner restored the building's windows and replaced the mansard's slate roof and copper dormers to match the original.
 The architect for the project was Michael Dwyer.